MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 <a id='figure_1'></a>
     <center><b>Figure 1.
 Docker startup screen.</b></center>

 At the top you can see a search bar and if you are connected to internet you can search for the container you want to run.
 Start typing `likask/mofem-spack-jupyterhub` and you should be able to see Workshop2023 option in the tag dropdown menu next to the Image.
-The steps are the same for the other containers listed above, searching for the relevant Image and tag names.
+The steps are the same for the other containers listed above, using the relevant Image and tag names.

 <!-- <img src="./../figures/docker_search.png" alt="Docker - searching for the required Docker image and Tag" width="100%"/> -->
 <img src="docker_search.png" alt="Docker - searching for the required Docker image and Tag" width="100%"/>